alghaibb/kick-back/README.md

 ## Database Schema

-The app uses PostgreSQL with these models:
+The app uses PostgreSQL (Neon via Vercel) with these models:

 ### 👤 User Management